 “It comes down to the beauty and character of a diamond,” concludes Saul Goldberg.
 “You can’t be hung up on the grading report.
 You have to look at the stone and see how it strikes you.
 Is it sexy?
 Does it look good?
 The stone will talk to you.
 After all the magic is in the make.”

-Featured video (top of page): Diamond cutter William Lopez, from William Goldberg, cutting a diamond.
+Featured image (top of page): Diamond cutter William Lopez examines a diamond that he is cutting.

 Authored by Amber Michelle